Baltic21 Foreign Policy

 Norway tried to join the European Economic Community (EEC - forerunner of the European Union) in the 1960s but was rebuffed due to its close ties with Britain.
 In the 1972 it had a chance to join, but while the Parliament voted to join the EEC it gave the public a referendum and the public voted against it.
 The public again voted against EU membership in 1994.
 Currently, while Norway is not a member of the EU it does enjoy close ties with the Union.
 Norway has its own currency and its own laws on migration and immigration.

-The Foreign Affairs Minister is responsible for Norwegian foreign policy, as the the head of the Norwegian Foreign Ministry.
+The Foreign Affairs Minister is responsible for Norwegian foreign policy, as the head of the Norwegian Foreign Ministry.
 As a Scandinavian country, Norway enjoys close relations with Sweden and Denmark, including both economic and cultural ties.
 It enjoys close ties with other European countries, including the United Kingdom.
 During World War 2 the Norwegian King formed a government in exile in London, and continued the struggle against the Nazis.

 While Norway is not in the EU, it is affected by the policies of large EU countries, such as the UK and Germany.
 It often works with these countries on international issues.
 Norway also enjoys good relations with the United States and Canada.
 It is an active member of the UN, and plays an active part in global issues such as trade, conflict and human rights.

-home page
+Home page

 © Baltic21.org 2013, All Rights Reserved